shalikadulaj/IoT-Mini-Project-1/README.md

 you can run this Python bridge in the same a8-1 device in a separate SSH window.

-in another terminal, log on to the remaining A8 node, node-a8-1.
+In the same terminal, log on to the remaining A8 node, node-a8-1.

 ```ruby
    my_computer$ ssh <login>@grenoble.iot-lab.info